HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

   - To be able to be able to search with filters applied, so that the only search results returned are ones that match both the keyword and field-based criteria I specified
   - The opportunity listing page to have a link to apply on grants.gov, so that I don't have to repeat my search on grants.gov after finding an opportunity I want to apply for on simpler.grants.gov
   - To receive an incentive if I participate in user research for simpler.grants.gov, so that I am fairly compensated for the time that I invest in testing out new features and answering questions
+  - Filters and search terms to be added to the url, so that I can save or share the link to a particular set of search results
 - As a **project maintainer**, I want:
   - To be notified when simpler.grants.gov experiences downtime, so that I can quickly troubleshoot the issue with minimal impact on end users
   - The system architecture we create for this deliverable to support future search features as well, so that we don't need to discard and re-build critical infrastructure